jrcwaters/jrcwaters/README.md

 - 👋 Hi, I’m @jrcwaters
-- 👀 I’m interested in Swift App Development, M365 and PnP Development
+- 👀 I’m interested in Cloud Engineering, Scripting and IaaS.
 - 🌱 I’m currently learning ...
-PnP/M365 Development
+IaaS on Azure, Dynamics 365 Engineering.
 - 📫 How to reach me ...
   I can be reached on twitter: @jrcwaters